DhanushMahadevan/wp-github-action-site/README.md

 # Deploying a WordPress Site using LEMP (Linux, Nginx, MySQL, PHP) stack by GitHub Actions

  ## Description
- I'd happily guide you through the general steps to provision a Virtual Private Server (VPS) on a primary cloud provider like AWS, Azure, Google Cloud, or DigitalOcean to host a WordPress website.
+ I'd happily guide you through the general steps to provision a Virtual Private Server (VPS) on a primary cloud provider like AWS, Azure, Google Cloud, or DigitalOcean to host a WordPress website with continuous integration with Github Action.
 Please note that specific steps might vary depending on the cloud provider you choose.

+ Click Here to view Live project: https://dhanushcloudever.online

 ## Pre-Requisites
  * Once you have any of the above infrastructure you can start the installation.
 For this, you need four different software components: